chathra222/student-attendance-api-infra/README.md

 ### Infra Setup

 To run Cloudformation and Terraform Commands,
-You should have the Access key and Secret key of a AWS User having Sufficient Permissions for your AWS account
+You should have the Access key and Secret key of a AWS User with Sufficient Permissions for your AWS account

 ```
 export AWS_ACCESS_KEY_ID=<>